towrofterra/towrofterra.github.io/README.md

 # <u><b>The Story of Henry the Robin</b></u>

-[[Hover Over Me!]](https://towrofterra.github.io "Learning Goals will be numbered, and linked like this!
-Hover over them to get a definition.")
+<span style="font-size:2em">[[Hover Over Me!]](https://towrofterra.github.io "Learning Goals will be numbered, and linked like this!
+Hover over them to get a definition, and click them to see evidence that I fulfilled the goal (middle click to open in a new tab, or you might lose your place!).")</span>

 Once upon a time, in a little town, in a little tree, lived a little family of robins.
 There was mummy robin, daddy robin, and of course, <span style="color:red">Henry Robin</span>.